thgossler/OutlookCalendarSync-pub/README.md

 ## Overview

-This Windows desktop program synchronizes your (work) appointments from your Microsoft Outlook Desktop (classic) calendar selectively and one-way to your (personal) iCloud calendar with data protection and privacy in mind.
+This Windows desktop program synchronizes your (work) appointments from your Microsoft Outlook Desktop (classic) calendar selectively and one-way to a (personal) target calendar (iCloud/Google) with data protection and privacy in mind.

 I created this program a long time ago and it's been doing a great job for me personally.
 Recently, I decided to make it available for others as well.
 I have polished it for being usable by a wider audience.
 I hope you find it useful, too.